condwanaland/workflow/README.md

 # workflow

+workflow is a new R package I am working based on some ideas I have had for contructing reproducible workflows.
+I intend to work on it where I have bits and pieces of space time.

-The goal of workflow is to ...
+The goal of workflow is to provide a consise, abstracted, and powerful platform to run an R analysis as a fully reproducible project.

 ## Installation